Panama

 (STRI).

-Other endemic insects include a jewel scarab beetle Chrysina magnistriata (New World Scarab Beetles), a rhinoceros beetle Spodistes armstrongi (GBIF), an elegant canopy beetle Agra dax (ZooKeys), a tiger beetle Odontocheila molesta (iNaturalist), a weevil Cactophagus dragoni (ResearchGate), the longhorn beetles Mallodon vermiculatum (Smithsonian) and Rosalbopsis wappesi (ResearchGate), a dragonfly Orthemis garrisoni (iNaturalist), a damselfly Philogenia leonora (iNaturalist), a cicada Procollina quadrimaculata (GBIF), a spittlebug Maxantonia chiriquensis (iNaturalist), the katydids Agraecia festae (MNHN) and Scopiorinus fragilis (iNaturalist), the grasshoppers Oedalacris cambrai (iNaturalist) and Homeomastax cerciata (iNaturalist), a stick insect Cesaphasma panamensis (iNaturalist), a bee Melipona insularis (ResearchGate), and the ants Acromyrmex insinuator (AntWiki) and Pheidole pilispina (GBIF).
+Other endemic insects include a jewel scarab beetle Chrysina magnistriata (New World Scarab Beetles), a rhinoceros beetle Spodistes armstrongi (GBIF), an elegant canopy beetle Agra dax (ZooKeys), a tiger beetle Odontocheila molesta (iNaturalist), a weevil Cactophagus dragoni (ResearchGate), the longhorn beetles Mallodon vermiculatum (Smithsonian WM) and Rosalbopsis wappesi (ResearchGate), a dragonfly Orthemis garrisoni (iNaturalist), a damselfly Philogenia leonora (iNaturalist), a cicada Procollina quadrimaculata (GBIF), a spittlebug Maxantonia chiriquensis (iNaturalist), the katydids Agraecia festae (MNHN) and Scopiorinus fragilis (iNaturalist), the grasshoppers Oedalacris cambrai (iNaturalist) and Homeomastax cerciata (iNaturalist), the stick insects Cesaphasma panamensis (iNaturalist) and Phanocles maximus (PLAZI), a bee Melipona insularis (ResearchGate), and the ants Acromyrmex insinuator (AntWiki) and Pheidole pilispina (GBIF) and Azteca diabolica (iNaturalist).

 Endemic arachnids include the jumping spiders Balmaceda turneri (STRI) and Mabellina prescotti (jumping-spiders.com), the tarantulas Actinopus robustus (iNaturalist) and Psalmopoeus pulcher (Tarantupedia), the harvestmen Eupoecilaema panamaense (iNaturalist) and Cosmetus pollera (ResearchGate), and the scorpions Ananteris canalera (Scorpion Files) and Centruroides panamensis (Scorpion Files).